php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

   (It is still a _base path_, even if the directory does not exist, or it is not a directory)

-- **conforming autoloader**: PHP autoloader code that implements follows these definitions and attempts to inlcude the correct _class file_ based on a valid _fully qualified class name_.
+- **autoloader**: A function or callback that is triggered by PHP if a yet undefined class name is being used in a script.
+  This could be a function named `__autoload()`, or a callback registered with `spl_autoload_register()`.

+- **conforming autoloader**: An autoloader that is designed to autoload classes in a system that follows the requirements of this document.

 ## 3. Specification